shivambhatia5432/Fun-Projects/JS Reader/readme.md

-A simple website I created to convert text to speech using SpeechSynthesis.
+A simple website simply converts text that you write to speech using SpeechSynthesis.